Insurance Dispute Attorneys

 Disagreement often arises after a car accident when trying to prove that treatment is needed and attempting to get it covered:

-- Fault — Most insurance disputes come down to who is primarily at fault for an accident or other incident.
+Most insurance disputes come down to who is primarily at fault for an accident or other incidents.
 If a company believes you are to blame, they will not pay you for your injury.
 Unfortunately, some insurers bring a bias to a claim, especially one involving motorcycles, and you can have your claim rejected unfairly.

 What is the Unfair Insurance Practices Act?